Epic Case Study

 • Field styling to distinguish AI vs. human inputs

-• Floating text editors for easy edits in context
+• In-context editors for easy modifications

 • Hover states and layered interactions for explainability